-13. OTHER ASSETS
+14. OTHER ASSETS

-In June 2016, the Board approved the purchase of the Data repository of DNA from SharDNA (an Italian entity in liquidation) for EUR 258,000, approximately \$268,000.
+In June 2016, the Board approved the purchase of the data repository of DNA samples from SharDNA (an Italian entity in liquidation) for EUR 258k, approximately £217k and \$268k.

 Management recognizes that the transaction is not the purchase of a business but the purchase of key assets owned by SharDNA.
-These assets are to be owned by Tiziana Life Sciences PLC and will be loaned to its subsidiary Longevia SRL for no extra cost.
+These assets are owned by Tiziana Life Sciences PLC.